Key Takeaways

 But while it’s true that all of us at 97th Floor have the freedom to do both of those (I know I have a few times with the former… and, yes, maybe a couple of times with the latter), that doesn’t mean that the perceived opposite (working 9–5 in the office) isn’t also ROWE.
 In fact, sometimes a standard 9–5 employee is more ROWE focused than the guy who’s working from the beach (or the living room).

 You see, what ROWE is all about is allowing the individual employee to decide what works best for them.
-Productivity, efficiency, effectiveness — these are the considerations that drive a ROWE employee.
+Productivity, efficiency, effectiveness — these are the considerations that drive a results oriented employee.
 Hours spent in the office, or hours not spent in the office, don’t even come into play.
 In essence, the workforce gets 100% autonomy, and in return gives 100% accountability.
 We can do whatever we want, whenever we want, wherever we want, as long as we get the work done.

 Managing Misconceptions